Kaoru Kobayashi (murderer)

 Kaoru Kobayashi (小林 薫, Kobayashi Kaoru) was a Japanese newspaper deliveryman who kidnapped, sexually assaulted and murdered 7-year-old Kaede Ariyama (有山 楓, Ariyama Kaede) in Nara, Nara Prefecture, on November 17, 2004.
 Kobayashi, an ex-convict and pedophile with a record as a prolific sex offender, was sentenced to death for the murder of Ariyama and was executed by hanging at Osaka Detention House on February 21, 2013.
 Ariyama's murder caused a surge in the moral panic against otaku culture in Japan.

 Early life

 Kaoru Kobayashi was born on November 30, 1968, in the Sumiyoshi-ku ward of Osaka, Osaka Prefecture.
 He worked as a paperboy since his childhood as his family was poor, and his mother died in 1978.
 In 1989, Kobayashi was convicted of sexually assaulting eight children, receiving a suspended sentence of two years imprisonment.
 In October 1991, Kobayashi attempted to kill a five-year-old girl and was sentenced to three years in prison, for which he was paroled on November 9, 1995, and officially released on July 23, 1996.

-Kobayashi had worked at a newsstand for Asahi Shimbun in Tomio, a neighborhood in the west-side of Nara, Nara Prefecture, between March and July 2000.
-At the time of the murder, he was employed as a newspaper deliveryman for Mainichi Shimbun in the Ikoma District of Nara Prefecture, adjacent to Tomio.
+Kobayashi had worked at a newsstand for The Asahi Shimbun in Tomio, a neighborhood in the west-side of Nara, Nara Prefecture, between March and July 2000.
+At the time of the murder, he was employed as a newspaper deliveryman for the Mainichi Shimbun in the Ikoma District of Nara Prefecture, adjacent to Tomio.